Interview by Laura Netz

-Collective curating or communities involvement into concept development is definitely the tool to consider.
-Therefore at the moment, we develop United Curators collective together with Maurice Jones, digital culture researcher and curator, artistic director of MUTEK.JP festival located in Tokyo, – teaming up we work on the development of experimental art projects for all kind of institutions interested in the interdisciplinary activities.
+Collective curating or community involvement in concept development is definitely the tool to consider.
+Therefore at the moment, we develop a United Curators collective together with Maurice Jones, digital culture researcher and curator, and artistic director of the MUTEK.JP festival located in Tokyo, – teaming up we work on the development of experimental art projects for all kinds of institutions interested in the interdisciplinary activities.

 What is the new technological advancement you are most excited to see how artists either use it or reinterpret it?

 There were not so many artistic projects dealing with questions of memory, emotional attitudes and psychological patterns yet.
 Exploration of mind and brain functions within art & science practice always fascinates me.
 And I would be interested to participate as a researcher and curator in such initiatives in the future as much as possible.